 • Engage professional experts to assist with investigations, evaluations, and preparation of reports.

 • Obtain and analyze insurance policies to determine the coverage available for all injuries and damages.

 • Analyze all laws and cases about the client’s dog bite claim.

 • Contact the relevant insurance company about the claim and discuss fair and reasonable alternatives for settlement.

 • If negotiations do not result in a fair and reasonable settlement, the personal injury lawyer will begin trial proceedings, including requests for production of information from the defendant, depositions, and filing of necessary motions and briefs.

 • At all times, answer all client questions and communicate with the client about the case’s progress.

-If you believe you have a case for damages resulting from a dog bite and deserve compensation for the injuries you or a loved one has sustained, don’t hesitate to get in touch with us today by calling 888.534.4850, chatting with one of our 24-hour live chat representatives, or send us a website message.
+If you believe you have a case for damages resulting from a dog bite and deserve compensation for the injuries you or a loved one has sustained, don’t hesitate to get in touch with us today by calling one of our dog bite attorneys at 888.534.4850, or send us a website message.
 Your life or your child should not be ruined or lessened in scope due to the actions of an irresponsible dog owner.